Mysore Cements Limited: Internal issues and conflicts

 The serious conflicts outbursted between MCL Ammasandra Junior Officers and its management in 2001–02 which lead to the transfer of many officers to remote areas such as Damoh and Jhansi.
 There was also conflict between Management and its employees in 2002.
 The Employees started protesting against them for some of the illegal happenings related to salaries and other daily requirements.

 The company laid off the employees who were involved in the protest and also reduced some of the major facilities to them.
 Even closing school for 15 days and reducing the salaries for teachers.
 Teachers who were regarded as the best in whole Tumkur district were remained unpaid.
-This was later solved by the interventions of local MLA and State government.
+This was later solved by the interventions of local MLA of Gubbi taluk SR Srinivas (Vasanna) and State government.

 By the end of 2006, MCL was totally overtaken by Heidelberg's.
 Heidelberg's changed the name from MCL to Mycem, a Heidelberg Cement whereas Diamond Cement name has been retained in Damoh and Jhansi regions.
 Now selected employees are retained in the firm and major part apart from technical side all the other units have been given to contract, who work on daily basis.
 Apart from the Internal Issues, Local governments of Karnataka, MP and UP have filed some cases against MCL for its environment pollution activities in their respective states.
 However the issues are being solved subsequently.